red-hat-storage/gluster-test-drive-docs/docs/gluster-module-4.md

 exit
 ```

 Now take a look at your files on the brick backend.
-You will find that all of the files exist, but are smaller in size.
+You will find that all of the files exist, but are smaller in size than what you created from the client.

 ```bash
 ls -lh /rhgs/brick_xvdd/ecvol/mydir/